This article is produced with scandiweb's eCommerce expertise

 Keep in mind:

-1. The callback you pass to map must have an explicit return statement, or map will create an array full of undefined.
-Remember to include a return value!
+1. The callback you pass to map needs an explicit return, or map hands back an array full of undefined.

 const superheroes = [